MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-adaptive-application-controls.md

     :::image type="content" source="media/enable-adaptive-application-controls/adaptive-application-alerts-start-time.png" alt-text="Screenshot of the start time of adaptive application controls alerts showing that the time is when adaptive application controls created the alert.":::

-    > [!NOTE]
-    > Adaptive application controls calculates events once every twelve hours.
-The "activity start time" shown in the security alerts page is the time that adaptive application controls created the alert, **not** the time that the suspicious process was active.

 ## Move a machine from one group to another